There are four different co-branded Hilton credit cards — which one is right for you, to help you get the most out of every hotel stay?

 If you’re looking for a way to earn Hilton Honors points faster than a normal member but don’t want to pay an annual fee, this card is probably the best pick for you.

-There’s a decent welcome bonus for spending $1,000 in the first three months on the card and you’ll automatically get Silver status, so you can earn points a little more quickly than regular Honors members.
+There’s a decent welcome bonus, 90,000 points for spending $2,000 in the first three months, and you’ll automatically get Silver status, so you can earn points a little more quickly than regular Honors members.
 You won’t earn as many Hilton Honors Bonus points, though, as you will with other Hilton credit cards.
 And the Silver point bonus is quite a bit smaller than the Gold and Diamond levels.

 How Many Points Will You Earn?